AlchemyCMS/alchemy-guides/guides/essences.md

 * **hint** `String`

   A hint for the user in the admin frontend that describes what the essence is used for.
-The hint is "translatable":#translations if you provide an I18n translation key instead of a complete sentence.
-You may also set it to true to default to the I18n key `alchemy.content_hints.your-content-name`.
+The hint is translatable if you provide an I18n translation key instead of a complete sentence.
+You may also set it to `true` to default to the I18n key `alchemy.content_hints.your-content-name`.

 * **default** `String`